moorepants/dissertation/extensions.rst

    I_{G13} & 0 & I_{G33}
    \end{bmatrix}

-The equations of motion are formed and linearized as described in :ref:`eom`.
-This model has been explicitly explored by both [Schwab2008]_ and [Peterson2008a]_ with parameter values estimated from the Benchmark parameter set, which is not necessarily that realisitic.
-The following plot uses more realistic rider parameters which are generated it following chapter :ref:`physicalparameters` and the passive lean torque set to zero.
+The equations of motion are formed with Kane's method and linearized as described in :ref:`eom`.
+This linear model has been explicitly explored by both [Schwab2008]_ and [Peterson2008a]_ with parameter values estimated from the by spliting the values of the benchmark parameter set.
+The following plot uses more realistic rider parameters which are generated with methods described in Chapter :ref:`physicalparameters` and the passive lean torque coefficients are set to zero.
 Notice that the largest eigenvalue is much larger than the ones reported in Schwab and Peterson with a time to double of about a tenth of a second.
+We found that root difficult to stabilize when employing a manual control model, which suggests the need for some additional passive control.

 .. figure:: figures/extensions/rider-lean.png